This bears repeating.

 If we consider the bike box to be like a crosswalk, rather than the part which continues the bike lane to be a lane, then pedestrian rules should in theory apply.
 In section 11-502 of the Uniform Vehicle code, I read:

-Massachusetts state law establishes rules for motorists at crosswalks but doesn’t have a rule for pedestrians — one of the many gaps in our law, which was never conformed to the Uniform Vehicle Code.
-Code of Massachusetts Regulations 720, established by the Highway Department (now part of MassDOT) fills in the omission, but only applies to state highways.
-I can just imagine the officials at the Highway Department taking a look at the state law, maybe proposing revisions which the legislature didn’t pass, and then promulgating this regulation, with the intent, “not on our watch!”
+Massachusetts General Laws establish rules for motorists at crosswalks but don’t have a rule for pedestrians — one of the many gaps in our law, which was never conformed to the Uniform Vehicle Code.
+Code of Massachusetts Regulations 900, established by the Highway Department (now part of MassDOT) fills in the omission, but only applies to state highways.
+I can just imagine the officials at the Highway Department taking a look at the General Laws, maybe proposing revisions which the legislature didn’t pass, and then promulgating this regulation, with the intent, “not on our watch!”

 9.09 (4) Pedestrian Crossings and Use of Roadways.